Tom11Butler/DE-Capstone/README.md

 ### 5.2 Data quality checks

 After the files were run I did some basic data quality checks that can be found at the end of the `Summary-Notebook.ipynb`.
+However, here we can talk about some of them here.

+### 5.2.1 NOT NULL constraing

+I used the NOT NULL constraint when creating the tables (see `sql_queries.py`) to help ensure the data quality of the features where this was relevant.

+### 5.2.2 Missing postcodes

+There were some gaps in the data with the addresses and postcodes.
+Given that postcodes can be discoutinued, some of the postcodes in the prices-paid dataset were not joined with an entry in the postcodes dataset.
+On one test, this came out at 67,742 out of 17,228,299 distinct addresses - aounrd 0.39% of the total.

+### 5.2.3 Populated tables

+One very basic check is to see if the tables are actually populated.
+I have queried samples from the tables in the above notebook, section 4.
+We see that we get sensible data back.

 ## 6. How this project would change with extra requirements